chrisjberry/datafluencyCB/docs/04_multiple_regression_2.md

 Here, we look at multiple regression with a mixture of continuous and categorical predictors.
 Specifically, one predictor is _continuous_, and the other is a _dichotomous categorical variable_ (i.e., made up of two levels or groups).

 This type of analysis can be used to see whether the relationship between two variables is the same or different across groups of individuals.
-For example, adherence to a particular treatment may be associated with attitudes towards the efficacy of the treatment, but the nature of the association may differ according to the type of psychological disorder a person has.
+For example, adherence to a particular treatment (e.g., CBT) may be associated with attitudes towards the efficacy of the treatment, but the nature of the association may differ according to the type of psychological disorder a person has (e.g., depressed vs. not depressed).

 Thus, in this type of analysis, in addition to looking at the ability of individual predictors to explain an outcome variable, we're able to look at their _combined_ effect in explaining the outcome.
 This is referred to as an **interaction effect**.
 The interaction can tell us whether the relationship between one of the predictors and the outcome differs as a function of the levels of the other predictor variable.

 ## Worked example
 Scientists often research things that are of personal interest to themselves.
-Do people end up trusting the researcher more when they have some personal investment in what they are researching?
+Do we trust the researcher more when they have some personal investment in what they are researching?
 Altenmuller et al. (2021) looked at whether participants' trust in the researcher is related to 1) whether they are told that the researcher is personally affected by the research or not affected by their research, and 2) the participant's attitude towards the research topic.

 The data from Altenmuller et al.'s (2021) study (Experiment 2) are stored at the link below.